What is securities lending?Tue Dec 18 15:06:00 GMT 2018 Back to results

 Some of the underlying funds that your fund invests in lends some of the shares and bonds they hold to another financial institution (e.g. a bank) for a short period of time.
 The financial institution (borrower) pays the lending funds a fee for borrowing shares or bonds.

-At the end of the loan the financial institution pays the shares and bonds back in full, with interest.
+At the end of the loan the financial institution pays the shares and bonds back in full, with interest, with the aim of potentially boosting returns - although these returns aren’t guaranteed.

 How we mitigate securities lending risk